 Legal sports betting is available at Delaware’s three ‘racinos.’
 These are racetrack locations with gambling facilities, which could include table games and slot machines.
 All three racinos have a poker room.

-The Delaware lottery has an agreement with Scientific Games, which is partnered with William Hill US for its sports betting operations.
-Additionally, there are over 100 retail locations that have taken NFL parlay wagers in the past.
+The Delaware lottery has an agreement with Scientific Games, which is partnered with Caesars Sportsbook (previously William Hill US) for its sports betting operations.
+Additionally, there are over 100 retail locations that have taken NFL parlay wagers in the past, including on the Super Bowl.
 Still, they cannot offer the full range of sports betting options available at the three racinos.

 All of the traditional sports betting markets are available in Delaware, but college betting is limited.
 Sportsbooks cannot accept any sports wagering action on any in-state colleges.
 This means bettors can bet on sports involving local teams such as the Delaware State University Hornets and University of Delaware Blue Hens.

-As we have mentioned, all sports betting must be done at the three casinos in Delaware.
-Some websites may claim that they offer online betting in Delaware, but they are not licensed.
+As we have mentioned, all sports betting must be done at the three casinos in Delaware as there are no legal Delaware betting apps available.
+Some websites may claim that they offer online betting in Delaware, but they are not licensed, only retail sports bets are regulated.
 Players would have no protection when betting on these sites, so it is a risk not worth taking.
-Offshore sportsbooks could decide not to pay out for a bet, and you wouldn’t be protected.
+Even if they offer mobile betting, it is dangerous to sign up for any mobile sports betting app that isn’t licensed.
+Offshore sportsbooks could decide not to pay out for a sports bet, and you wouldn’t be protected.